Jôf Fuart via Gola Nord Ovest

 Last brittle sections, by-passing the snow field ...

-... crossing a giant scree and we land on more humanly trail.
+... crossing a giant scree and we land on a more humane trail.
 Slopes of Grande Nabois in the background.

 Building of Rifugio Pellarini mountain hut that we go past by.